Saving query results to an external table

 Before creating a new table, make sure that the file location for the table is empty; if the file location already contains a table or schema, follow the instructions for deleting a table and schema.

 Creating a table and its schema

-You create an external table by creating a schema in an external location and then creating a table.
+You create an external table by creating a schema in an external location (making sure to specify the designated Hive storage bucket) and then creating a table.

 To create a schema, at the Presto prompt, use the following command: